w3c/jlreq/EDITING.md

 The class names listed above produce special colouring effects in the displayed document.

-When text highlighted by the `translateme` or `checkme` class is updated to a final translation, the class should be removed.
+When text highlighted by the `translateme`, `retranslateme`, or `checkme` class is updated to a final translation, the class should be removed.

 ### Markup requirements